Fairway, Kansas: History

-In the 1930s, as Kansas City suburbs were developing, a developer laid out a subdivision near a golf course.
+In the 1930s, as Kansas City suburbs were developing, a developer named J.C.
+Nichols. laid out a subdivision near a golf course.
 It was named Fairway from its proximity to several driving ranges.
 Fairway was incorporated in 1949 and is known as "The City of Trees".

 Fairway formed its own police force in 1949 with the appointment of a town marshal.
 This position was succeeded by police chiefs.